ungive/loon/api/specification.md

   Response() <-chan Response
   // Indicate to the client that the request's response
   // has been successfully forwarded by sending a Success message.
-  // Must be called if all chunks have been received,
+  // May only be called if all chunks have been received.
-  // otherwise the client panics.
+  // Deletes the request internally.
   Success() error
+  // Returns a channel that is closed once the request has been completed,
+  // i.e. all chunks have been received by the websocket client.
+  // Some chunks may still be buffer though
+  // and should be read from the Response object,
+  // before calling Success().
+  Completed() <-chan struct{}
   // Returns a channel that is closed in the following cases:
   // - when the Client itself has been closed with the Close() method,
   // - when the Close() method is called on this Request,